 Sara Deren

 Founder Chief Executive Officer

-Under Sara's leadership, Experience Camps has conducted original research on the state of grief and launched a network of 10 camp programs from coast to coast.
-She received her MBA from Columbia and blends her background

-in business and technology with her passion for the mission.
+Under Sara's leadership, Experience Camps has conducted original research on the state of grief and launched 13 camp programs nationally as well as virtual spaces and community programs for kids and teens.
+She received her MBA from Columbia and blends her background in business & technology with her passion for the mission.
 In 2020, she received an award for Best Entrepreneurial, Scaling, from Connecticut Entrepreneur Awards and was named a Patriots Difference Maker by The Kraft Family and Patriots Foundation.
-Sara was named by Causeartist one of 32 non-profit leaders who will impact the world in 2022.
+Sara was named by Causeartist one of 32 non-profit leaders who will impact the world in 2022, and was a mentor at SWSW in 2023.

 Topics can speak to: